By Mary Luz Mejia | Published: September 2, 2025 | Updated: April 29, 2026

 St. Barth, as this French island is colloquially called, is almost 10 square miles and a mere 12-minute flight from St. Martin.
 With little traditional agriculture on the island and a food culture influenced by France and broader European influences, this island has become a haven for dining.
 It’s home to outposts of Michelin-starred chefs and attracts affluent visitors who appreciate the finer things in life.

 Every year, the St. Barth Gourmet Festival gathers French Michelin-starred chefs, flown in with their dishes' corresponding ingredients, to prepare gala dinners.
 According to the festival's site, the week-long celebration features regional ingredients that the very best French chefs use to inspire their creations for "jubilant festival goers" to enjoy.
-If you're not on the island during festival time, you can enjoy St. Barth's culinary scene on your own.
+If you're not on the island during festival time, you can still enjoy St. Barth's culinary scene on your own.

 As with most Caribbean islands, there was a history steeped in plantations and slaves.
 With the abolition of slavery came a lean economic period for the island, one that was initially boosted by its declaration as a duty-free port, and then from the 1950s onward, as a tourist destination.
 The resultant mix of cultures has produced a typically Caribbean blend of French, Creole and African influences and flavors.

 Rum, the spirit of the Caribbean, is especially popular in Saint Martin, though there is a unique twist here: the guavaberry.
-Using fine oak-aged rum and cane sugar, wild Saint Martin — Saint Maarten more likely — guavaberries are added to create a slightly woody, bittersweet resulting liqueur that is a symbol of the island and certainly a delicious memory to take home with you.
+Using fine oak-aged rum and cane sugar, wild Saint Martin — Saint Maarten more likely — guavaberries are added to create a slightly woody, bittersweet resulting liqueur that’s a symbol of the island and certainly a delicious memory to take home with you.

 As far as dining goes, Saint Martin is quite possibly the easiest place to find a delicious meal.
 Just head to the village of Grand Case.
 Called the gastronomic capital of the Caribbean, restaurant row on Boulevard de Grand Case offers diners all manner of options, from high-brow French eateries to mixing it with the locals at the numerous casual eateries or “lolos.”